apify/apify-cli/README.md

 ARGUMENTS
   ACTORID  Name or ID of the Actor to push (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
 If not provided, the
-           command will create or modify the actor with the name specified in ".actor/actor.json" file.
+           command will create or modify the Actor with the name specified in ".actor/actor.json" file.

 FLAGS
   -b, --build-tag=<value>        Build tag to be applied to the successful Actor build.
 By default, it is taken from the